rwdavies/motif_death/README.md

     ```
     You can put these lines in your `~/.bash_profile` and they will be run as part of the shell script to submit jobs (`run.sh`).

 1. You need your own installation of [**HATBAG**](https://github.com/rwdavies/HATBAG).
 On the cluster, you can [follow instructions here](https://www.medsci.ox.ac.uk/divisional-services/support-services-1/bmrc/r-and-rstudio-on-the-bmrc-cluster) on installing R packages.
-This requires creating a `~/.Rprofile` file and downloading the HATBAG repo to `/well/<group>/users/<username>/R`, then running the HATBAG installation as described in its' repo.
+This requires creating a `~/.Rprofile` file, downloading the HATBAG repo to `/well/<group>/users/<username>/R`, then running the HATBAG installation as described in its' repo.
     * Note: You can install once on rescomp 1 or 2, and ignore instructions on rescomp 3.
     * Note: you should be able to ignore pdflatex errors that arise during installation
     * Note: Make sure you add `options(bitmapType='cairo')` to `~/.Rprofile` as specified in cluster instructions ([more details](https://stackoverflow.com/questions/24999983/r-unable-to-start-device-png-capabilities-has-true-for-png))